JordanCWard/Elist/README.md

 The direct marketing channel has been the most successful for the number of orders each year.
 However, the affiliate marketing channel has steadily had the highest average order value each year and should be pursued further.
 Email marketing channel has consistently had the lowest number of orders and average order value, so less marketing should be spent here.

 Need to identify the marketing channels for 85 unknown and 1387 blank customers.

+Due to this concerning recent trend in the loyalty program, DotDash should cut affiliate channel marketing efforts and focus efforts on reaching customers through the direct and email channels.
+These channels have led to the most signups and have a significant signup rate:

+Direct Marketing Channel: 40% signup rate | 23.5K signups
+Email Marketing Channel: 59% signup rate | 8K signups

 - **Recommendation:**
 Prioritize marketing incentives on high-performing items like the Apple AirPods Headphones and 27in 4K Gaming Monitor.